In order to become a music director or composer, one must have the talent to play, write, and conduct music.

 Educational and training requirements for music directors and composers vary, although most positions require related work experience.
-A music director or conductor for a symphony orchestra typically needs a master’s degree; a choir director may need a bachelor’s degree.
+A conductor for a symphony orchestra typically needs a master’s degree; a choir director may need a bachelor’s degree.
 There are no formal educational requirements for those interested in writing popular music.